noahlago/UFund/docs/DesignDoc.md

 > _**[Sprint 2, 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
 Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
 Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._

 > _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_

+## Principle 1: Controller

+* Our project features three controllers that are all used to link the our Sping API and out Angualar UI.
+Each controller is capable of processing requests from the Angualr UI and calling the correct function in the api tier.

+## Principle 2: Single Responsibility

+* Each of our classes is only responsible for a specific task.
+For example our LoginContoller is only responsible for managing Login related requests while our FundingBasketController is only responsible for Funding Basket tasks instead of combining these two responsibilities into one giant Controller class.

+*

 ## Static Code Analysis/Future Design Improvements
 > _**[Sprint 4]** With the results from the Static Code Analysis exercise,